UtrechtUniversity/Workshop-IRAS/docs/hpc_on_lisa.md

 Tip: you can run the script `make_batch_svm.R` in RStudio step-by-step to see what it does.

 The batch files are made by the function `make_batch_file`.
-At the hand there is a little extra to make your life more convenient.
+At the end there is a little extra code  to make your life more convenient.
 It makes a submission script, so you don't have to type all the `sbatch` commands at the command line.

 If you are ready run the following command on **Lisa**.